-Unfortunately, it’s not as simple as deciding what you want to do, saving up, and then paying for the work.
-You also need to make sure your home is appropriately zoned for the remodel.
-Depending on the work you’re interested in doing, you may or may not need a permit.
+Unfortunately, a home addition isn’t as simple as deciding what you want to do, saving up, then paying for the work.
+You also need to make sure your home is appropriately zoned for the home addition or remodel.
+Depending on the scope of the project, you may or may not need a permit.

-For example, if you want to build a deck in some states, you might need a permit if you intend for it to be more than 30 inches off the ground.
+For example, if you want to build a deck in some states, you need a permit if you intend for it to be more than 30 inches off the ground.
 Getting to know your local codes can help surmount significant hurdles as the project unfolds, which often will save time and money for homeowners.

 Strategically Fund Your Project

-It can be tempting, when adding a room to a house that’s a higher priced project, it might be tempting to use credit cards to pay for expenses.
-And, if you’re doing this to maintain a record of your spending or to take advantage of credit card reward points and so forth, this can be a good strategy if you can pay off the balance quickly, ideally within a single billing cycle.
+When adding a room to a house that’s a higher priced project, it might be tempting to use credit cards to pay for expenses.
+If you’re doing this to maintain a record of your spending or to take advantage of credit card reward points, this can be a good strategy provided you can pay off the balance quickly, ideally within a single billing cycle.

-But, when you can’t pay off the balances, it’s easy to get caught up in a spiral of debt, and credit card debt is especially challenging.
-Here’s why.
+But when you can’t pay off the balances, it can be easy to get caught up in a spiral of debt, and credit card debt is especially challenging.
+Why?

 To find out how compound interest is affecting your outstanding balances, you can use our credit card interest calculator.

-Instead, consider getting a home improvement loan for your home addition project.
+Consider getting a home improvement loan for your home addition project.
 At SoFi, we offer competitive rate home improvement loans that can allow you to focus less on your budget and more on building your dreams.

 Benefits of choosing SoFi for your personal loan for your home improvements include: